aeudes/slidev-addon-citations/README.md

 ## Advanced
 The input field allow to provided reference definition directly to citation-js without using a file.
-It's design to load reference from doi,isbn,... **(only the doi plugin is loaded by default)**
+It's design to load reference from identifier *(only the citation-js doi plugin is loaded by default)*

 ```
 <Cite input="10.1142/S0219525918500145" />
 <Cite input="10.1142/S0219525918500145" bref="myid" />
 ```
-The **bref** field is used to specify the referenced id of the input field and to cite this element again in the slide deck.
+The *bref* field is used to specify the referenced id of the input field and to cite this element again in the slide deck.

 # Style & configuration
-Additional options are provided by the addon for formatting the bibliography: those customization of the bibliography could be setup globally (in first slide) or localy(in frontmatter of one slide) for only one slide bibliography list.
+Additional options are provided by the addon for formatting the bibliography: those customization of the bibliography could be setup globally (in first slide) or localy (in frontmatter of one slide) for only one slide bibliography list.

 ## bibliography formatting
-It is possible to configure the output format provided by citation-js and under the hood citeproc passing the locale and template format for bibliography (apa,harvard1,vancouver).
+It is possible to configure the output format provided by citation-js and under the hood citeproc by passing the locale and template format for bibliography (apa,harvard1,vancouver) in the frontmatter of the first slide.

 ```
 biblio: